utshomax/postman-docs/src/pages/docs/publishing-your-api/custom-doc-domains.md

 ## Verifying your domain

 After you add a custom domain, Postman displays the DNS records required to verify domain ownership.
-To verify that you control the domain you're attempting to add, you must copy the provided tokens and use them to add TXT and CNAME records to your domain.
+To verify that you control the domain you're attempting to add, copy the provided tokens and use them to add TXT and CNAME records to your domain.
 After adding the TXT and CNAME records to your domain, you can complete the verification in Team Settings.

 ![Custom domain TXT and CNAM records](https://assets.postman.com/postman-docs/v10/custom-domains-dns-records-v10.jpg)

 ### Adding DNS records

 To add DNS records to your domain, open another browser tab and sign into your domain registrar or DNS provider.
-You must add a TXT record and a CNAME record using the tokens provided by Postman.
+Add a TXT record and a CNAME record to your domain using the tokens provided by Postman.

 * **TXT record** - Add a new TXT record to your domain.
 For **Name**, enter `@`to add the record to the root domain.
 For **Value**, use the TXT token string copied from Postman.